bitovi/academy/src/react-vite/08-stateful-hooks/stateful-hooks.md

 </details>

-## Objective: Manage component state using Hooks
+## Objective 2: Manage component state using Hooks

 When users make choices that need to be maintained or that affect other parts of the UI, we need to use `state`.
 That's a pretty abstract concept so let's look